vu-rdm-tech/yoda-vu-nl/functions/metadata-details.md

 # Yoda structured metadata

-The Yoda metadata form consists of app.
-33 fields.
-The table down here lists all metadata elements with a description of their function.
-All fields that need to be filled before data can be archived have the value 'Y' in the column Man(datory).
+The Yoda metadata form consists of approx. 33 fields.
+The table below lists all metadata elements with a description of their function.
+The values in the Man. column state whether the fields is mandatory when archiving a data package.

 | **No** | **Element**                                                  | **Man.** | **Description**                                              | **Explanation**                                              |
 | ------ | ------------------------------------------------------------ | -------- | ------------------------------------------------------------ | ------------------------------------------------------------ |